 For the third year in a row, under the tutelage of coach Phil Hoang, the M-A girls wrestling program earned the title of Central Coast Section (CCS) champions and achieved top-10 finishes at CIF State Championships, finishing second in the state this year.
 Hoang has coached wrestling at M-A for eight years, the last three years as head coach of the girls wrestling team, creating what the San Mateo Daily Journal called a “golden age of wrestling” for the girls team at M-A.

-This year’s success comes despite a complicated lawsuit involving the girls wrestling program.
-The lawsuit, filed by M-A senior and former girls wrestling team member Kiernan Dunn, alleged that the District and its representatives discriminated against her because of a complaint made against a former coach.
-However, court documents filed in opposition to her claims allege that rather than being a valid complaint about discrimination, the lawsuit was an attempt by a parent to get Hoang fired and seize control of the team.
+This year’s success comes despite a distracting and complicated lawsuit involving the girls wrestling program.
+The lawsuit, filed by M-A senior and former girls wrestling team member Kiernan Dunn, alleged that the District and its representatives discriminated against her because her father, Kevin Dunn, was not allowed to be a wrestling coach at M-A. However, court documents filed in opposition to her claims allege that rather than being a valid complaint about discrimination, the lawsuit was an attempt by a parent to get Hoang fired and seize control of the team.

 The lawsuit implicated Hoang, the Sequoia Union High School District, Superintendent Mary Streshly, M-A’s Principal Simone Rick-Kennel, Vice Principal Stephen Emmi, and Athletic Director Steven Kryger.
 The lawsuit was ongoing from November 2018 until January this year, but the story of this legal dispute really starts in 2017.